Once upon an outhouse dreary, while I strained there, lank and leery

 of creatures scary down beneath the privy floor--

-As my veins are close to popping, suddenly there comes a whopping
+As my veins were close to popping, suddenly there came a whopping

-“'Tis but a sputter", I then mutter, “popping like the thunder's roar--
+“'Tis but a sputter", I then muttered, “popping like the thunder's roar--

 Ah, distinctly I remember - it was in a warm September;

-For bath tissue I dismember - a flyer issued by the store.
+for bath tissue I dismembered - a flyer issued by the store.

-In my bowels far surpassing - any gassing heretofore
+in my numbles far surpassing - any grumbles heretofore

 Nameless here for evermore